Blue Muse blog on random bits & bytes.

 Today I’d like to talk about using Storme.
 I won't get into all the features of Storme—we’ve produced an Apple help book for precisely that reason.
 Here instead, I will walk through some common workflows to acquaint readers with some of the things you can do with Storme.

-Storme is begin adding media content to a blank canvas (a brainstorming session generally corresponds to a new notebook).
+One of the first things you probably want to do in Storme is begin adding media content to a blank canvas (a brainstorming session generally corresponds to a new notebook).
 At this stage the canvas is simply a deeply zoomable repository of inspiration from many media sources, including images, videos, music, text notes, or perhaps personal audio/video notes, or even web cam photos or web pages.

-Format › as Photo.
+Once you have plenty of inspiring content, you might want to better organize that content so you can begin filtering it more easily.
+You can do this by selecting all your media (Command-A) and then selecting from the main menu Format › as Photo.
 Now you can begin selecting those items you wish to keep, copy and paste them (Command-C and Command-V) into a new media page.
 The idea is not to delete content in your notebooks, but rather to copy them to new media pages for further creative refinement.
 This allows you to keep a history of your creative process, which you can then present or share easily later.
 Storme can hold a lot of content, and uses light-weight core animation layers precisely for this reason.
 For example, adding 600 high-resolution images to a canvas still allows for fluid zooming and panning.

-Format menu to better visualize it.
+Once you’ve reduced your content, you can once again apply a formatting option from the Format menu to better visualize it.
 For example, for images whose content of interest occupies a tall narrow portion of the image (such as fashion photos), formatting as Vertical Flex is useful for presenting media in an attractive flexible vertical grid.
 Similarly, for images whose content of interest occupies wide short portions of the image (such as panoramas), formatting as Horizontal Flex is more appropriate.
 Images whose content of interest is roughly evenly tall and wide, can be formatted as Fixed which presents selections in an Instagram-style fixed grid.
 From here you can further refine short-list candidates, repeating the procedure from previously, selecting images that you want to keep, either by Shift+drag selecting, or Command+drag to add to the current selection in a different part of the canvas.
 When you've made your selection, as before, simply copy and paste to an empty media page.

 One useful feature for content presentation is swapping media items.
 This is especially useful when working with a grid.
 You might find that the automatic formatting causes some image content to be clipped if it is especially tall or wide, and you would prefer if a specific image had more vertical or horizontal space.
-Select the two media items you wish to swap, and click the
+Select the two media items you wish to swap, and click the Swap menu item in the context menu.
+Voilà.

 When you’ve reduced your short-list candidate media content to a manageable subset, you might want to start involving other forms of organization.
 For example, you might want to add text notes, highlighting the qualities of certain media items.
 Or you might want to add a facing text page, to really drill down into some verbal details.
 It really helps to have the visual content right there in a facing page for you to explore your musings.
 This might result in further refinement of your creative process, and cause a further subset of media content to make it into a new media page.